 If something were to happen to you that meant you couldn’t work, would you be able to keep paying the bills?
 With more than a million people in the UK have to take time off for serious illness or injury each year, according to the Association of British Insurers, it’s really worth being prepared.

-“Most families rely on both partners’ income to pay their monthly bills, and don’t think about the impact losing one income will have on their standard of living,” says Christina Rigby, Proposition Development Manager at Royal London.
+“Most families rely on both partners’ income to pay their monthly bills, and don’t think about the impact losing one income will have on their standard of living,” says Christina Rigby, Product Owner at Royal London.
 “Many people recognise the need to take out life insurance to pay off their mortgage if they die, but don’t think about how their family can continue to pay their rent or mortgage if they’re ill or injured, and unable to work for a long period of time.”

 So, what can you do to protect yourself, your family and your lifestyle?